FarukEfe/CNN-Robomaster-Armor-Plate-Detection/README.md

 ### Add Training Data

+After the previous step, make sure to add your training & testing folders (named 'train' and 'test') inside the 'data' folder.

+Even if you're only planning to test the model, it is required to include the 'train' folder as the program cannot initialize `DataProcessor` (and subsequently `TensorModel`, `ModelTester`, `Client`) classes. **AVOID GETTING THIS ERROR**.

+You can find the training folder I've used in this link

 ### Add Final Model

+The `.keras` file exceeds the file size allowance by GitHub.
+So do the following to access my final model.

+To find the `.keras` file of the final model I've made, you can navigate to the following google drive link, download, and add it to the `final_model` folder found in the project repository.
+Here's the link to google drive:

+**HERE COMES THE LINK**

+### Run & Test

+Now, you're ready to run `Client.py` to test the performance of the model with your own testing set.
+So go ahead and run `Client.py`.

 ### For Contact
 You can reach out to me on my McMaster email: yencilef@mcmaster.ca